 Beluga Celebration Vodka 40% Beluga Celebration is a limited edition bottling of Beluga vodka, crafted by the Mariinsk Distillery masters to celebrate the 115th anniversary of Siberia’s Mariinsk Distillery.
-This is a spectacular example of the a truly Russian vodka – using Siberian artesian wells to create the spirit, combined with sugar syrup, natural honey, oatmeal infusion, blessed thistle and a touch of vanilla.
-This creates a smooth taste that exemplifies notes of a traditional vodka.
+This is a spectacular example of the a truly Russian vodka – using Siberian artesian wells to create the spirit which creates a smooth taste, that exemplifies the notes of a traditional vodka.
 Sweet aromas pervade the nose from the first opening, then the delicate spices come through, with which the liquor is made.

 To taste, light oat and citrus sweetness, with a mellow touch of honey coming through.
 Hints of spice develop on the palate to finish with a crisp clean hints of honey.
 Drop this onto ice, sip and enjoy – or take a shot glass, add frozen pomegranate seeds, add Beluga Celebration and toast – the future, the past, health, fortune and Christmas.
 Or as the Russians say – здоровье!